NoxUltima/eliph/README.md

 ### Arrays

-Arrays work in a similar fashion in Javascript and as lists in functions.
+Arrays work in a similar fashion in Javascript and as lists in Python.

 ```
 squares = [1, 4, 9, 16, 25]